harvard-visionlab/s3-filestore/README.md

 # s3-logger
-Code for uploading/downloading research outputs to an s3 bucket
+A Python package for uploading/downloading research outputs to an s3 bucket

 Part of the harvard-visionlab-stability-through-agility-code-for-science-initiative (HVSTACSI, pronounced "Ha-va-stacks-see", which is definitely a real thing).